 - Do you two wish to have a stronger relationship?

-If you answered yes to any question above, that is where I come in.
+If you answered yes to any question above, couple therapy may be beneficial.
 As you know, intimate relationships are the most challenging thing in life.
-We may be successful in other areas of our life, but relationships generate the most confusion and frustration.
+We may be successful in other areas of our life, but relationships usually generate the most confusion and frustration.
 I know, I have been divorced.

 We all have a deep desire to love and be loved and we yearn for meaningful human connection.
 So why are relationships so difficult?